spinnaker/spinnaker.github.io/guides/user/pipeline/triggers/pubsub/index.md

 }
 ```

-You would then need to supply a Jinja template to Spinnaker that translates this
+You can use the following Jinja template to translate the above into the
-message payload to the Spinnaker artifact format:
+Spinnaker artifact format:

 ```
 [